 As the phenomenon has grown in recent years, some locations have become hubs for the digital nomad community due to their suitable infrastructure and favourable living costs.
 For example, Chiang Mai in Thailand, Canggu in Bali and Buenos Aires in Argentina are popular digital nomad destinations.

 The growth of remote working has brought about a popular new way to experience destinations: working while you are on a vacation or holiday.
-Unlike digital nomads, workcationers live in a fixed location, but can utilise remote-working arrangements to take frequent trips to alternative locations and combine working with exploring.
+Unlike digital nomads, workationers live in a fixed location, but can utilise remote-working arrangements to take frequent trips to alternative locations and combine working with exploring.

 Remote working trends: it’s on the rise

-Remote working has surged in 2020 as organisations adapt to operate without offices, but it had already been growing steadily for many years.
+Remote working surged in 2020 as organisations adapted to operate without offices, but it had already been growing steadily for many years.
 With the case for wellness and a positive work–life balance coming increasingly under the spotlight, and the technology infrastructure for remote work only getting stronger, many companies have embraced more flexible arrangements.
 According to FlexJobs and Global Workplace Analytics, remote work grew by 91% in the decade before 2020.

 Typical remote working jobs

 Some jobs naturally lend themselves to remote working, while others are obviously not suited to it at all.
 Any work of a practical nature, such as construction, healthcare or mechanics, is not conducive to remote work.